Living a Sustainable Lifestyle

 - TV's, computers, printers, etc. are plugged into power-bars which are turned off when not in use

 Living off-grid was a great and wonderful experienced that trained us to live much more simply and sustainable.
 Unfortunately, in 2017 our backup battery bank became obsolete and died on us.
 Our current income will not allow us to purchase new batteries.
 We are therefore back on the grid, however, we still use all possible means to live frugally, and with as small a footprint as possible.

 In 2018 we added a line of products to help promote consumers to getting off plastic.
-Take a look at some of our reusable handcrafted products.

 The following are projects that we have undertaken here on Earth Haven Farm to either live off-grid or to create a more sustainable lifestyle.